ec-mentors/IT-ist-das-was-fuer-mich-i03/README.md

 Links are automatically checked in the CI pipeline.
 To run these checks locally, see the CI config.

-#### Pages
+### CI Pages

-A CI pipeline is configured and the build is automatically published using GitLab pages.
+A CI pipeline is configured and the build is automatically published.

 ## Slides

+### Technical Background

-Slides are markdown-based as well and the content can be included in the website's source.
+Slides are markdown-based and rendered using [Marp](https://marp.app/).

-For presentation purposes, the source is converted to PDF or HTML slides.
+Note: To included slides on the website, at the PDF version as download.

-### Installation
+### Setup

 #### VS Code Plugin